alexjlockwood/ShapeShifter/README.md

 ## How does it work?

-Pretty much all of the graphics in this app is powered by bezier curve approximations under-the-hood.
+Pretty much all of the graphics in this app are powered by bezier curve approximations under-the-hood.
 I learned most of what I needed to know from this excellent [primer on bezier curves][primer-on-bezier-curves] (especially sections 9 and 33, which explain how to split and project points onto bezier curves without altering their original appearance).
 Most of the interesting SVG-related code